pychuang/ll-api/doc/source/ll4ir-2015-results-round4.rst

 ====================== ======= ===== ======= ===== ============
 Expected               0.5
 Exploitative Baseline  0.4500  18    22      134   174
-Uniform Baseline       0.2353  4     13      8     25*
 UvA-LambdaMart         0.2059  21    81      89    191
 ====================== ======= ===== ======= ===== ============

-*This team did not submit runs for all queries.